secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ### Information classification

-Information classification here is about the confidentiality of the information.
+Information classification within this document is about the confidentiality of the information.
 Not all information is equally confidential, e.g. it can be classified into different classes of information.
 For governmental institutions usually three classes are used: Confidential, Secret, or Top Secret.
 The Secure Crypto Config considers only **Confidential** and **Secret** for its standardized security levels.
 Further levels with other classifications can be added by other organizations.
-Additionally, in common (non-governmental) use cases data is not labelled with an information class, so one class has to be chosen for the cryptography processing of all data.
+Additionally, in common (non-governmental) use cases data is not labelled with an information class.
+Hence, often only one class is chosen for the cryptography processing of all data.

 The Secure Crypto Config does not endorse a definition of the information classes, yet **Secret** information is to be considered to have higher confidentiality requirements than **Confidential** information.

 ### Longevity